years on the market

 Open a Crypto account

-Furthermore, over 100 cryptocurrency pairs are available for trading on MT5 accounts.
+Furthermore, over 100 cryptocurrency pairs are available for trading on Platform 5 accounts.
 Minimum deposit is the same—$100, the floating leverage up to 1:100.
 Deposits can be made in USD using bank cards and various payment systems.
 Cryptocurrency trading fee is 0.5%.
-The new-generation trading platform MetaTrader 5 is offered on this account type.
+The new-generation trading platform Trading Platform 5 is offered on this account type.

 Follow the bitcoin price in dollars in real time and start trading the original cryptocurrency.